tc39/notes/meetings/2017-03/mar-23.md

 BT: Why don't we just use "may" instead.

-MJ: I think it's a "should".
+MAJ: I think it's a "should".

 BT: I really don't want "should".